Panzer Paladin: Development

 Tribute Games announced the game's title with promotional art and early screenshots on March 13, 2019.
 Concerning early development, game designer and art director Jonathan Lavigne stated in a press release: "For a long time I wanted to make a NES-style game with swordplay mechanics like the ones from Zelda II on NES.
 Panzer Paladin is the culmination of two subjects I wanted to address in a traditional platformer: swordplay and mechas.
 A strong aspect I also wanted to include in this project is the various usage of an array of weapons.
 A little bit like in our previous title Mercenary Kings".
 The developers also mentioned that they would be including over 100 unique kinds of weapons in the final game.

 The prototype demo of Panzer Paladin was showcased for the first time at PAX East in 2019.
 The game was slated for release in Spring 2020, but was later pushed back to a Summer 2020 release date.
 On February 25, 2020, the studio announced that Panzer Paladin will be made available on both Steam (for Microsoft Windows) and Nintendo Switch.
 They later announced the game's slated release date of July 21, 2020 via social media on July 8 of the same year.

-Challenge Core, the game's first major content update was released for both Switch and Steam users on November 23, 2020.
-This free-to-download update added new challenge levels with leaderboard integration for players to tackle, along with new 8-bit renditions of the game's soundtrack and expanded weapon storage space for the Blacksmith, the game's weapon creation tool.
+A major content update entitled Challenge Core was released for both Switch and Steam users on November 23, 2020.
+This free-to-download update added new challenge levels with leaderboard integration along with new 8-bit renditions of the game's soundtrack and expanded weapon storage space for the Blacksmith, the game's weapon creation tool.

+A port of Panzer Paladin for Xbox and PlayStation consoles was released on June 13, 2024 and announced by Tribute Games via social media the same day.